 Depending on what kinds of activities you are planning to do, but if you are outdoorsy like I am here is what I suggest including in your suitcase/backpack.

 - Backpack – I was using the Lowe Alpine 80+10 lt for men but I love space.
-I couldn’t find a similar one on Amazon, but to give you an idea, it’s very similar to the Mountain top
+I couldn’t find a similar one on Amazon, but to give you an idea, it’s very similar to this one

 - Camera bag and camera + lenses

-- 1 foldable light backpack for dailiy tour
+- 1 foldable light backpack for daily tour

 - 3 pairs of hiking pants